Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 I can't peddle social media.

-Um and so uh that's the balance we strike.
+And so that's the balance we strike.

 Thank you.

-Okay, thank you very much, Brian, please.
+Thank you very much, Brian.

-I've against harming children at suicide.
+I'm against harming children at suicide.

-So why are the police knocking on my grand's door going you were a racist on Facebook?
+So why are the police knocking on my grand's door going, you were a racist on Facebook?

 Great question.

-Here are some of the mugshots of all the dangerous people like Alison Pearson.
+Here are some of the mug shots of all the dangerous people like Alison Pearson.

-I mean Is he accusing these women and people of just being paedophiles or something?
+I mean, is he accusing these women and people of just being paedophiles or something?

 Right, it's extraordinary.